Skip to content

 1. Navigate to the Moves tab.

-2. Select the move you want to delete and click on the Trash Can button for the corresponding move.
+2. Select the move you want to delete and click the Trash Can button for the corresponding move.

-Search For a Move
+Search for a Move

 To search for a specific move, follow these steps: